Departmental Written Examinations

 Students should schedule the Oral Qualifying Examination after the CAD approves the student’s Final Program and has appointed a chair for the examining committee.
 Students must complete all course work listed on their Final Program prior to taking the examination.
 All course work listed should be completed with a grade of B- or better.

 The Oral Qualifying Examination should be scheduled to take place no later than the end of the sixth semester.
-Students who have received a Master’s degree from HSPH and have submitted a Prospective/Final Program, are encouraged to schedule their Oral Examination as early as their second semester.
+Students who have received a Master’s degree and have submitted a Prospective/Final Program, are encouraged to schedule their Oral Examination as early as their second semester.

 Petitions to the CAD to delay the Oral Qualifying Examination will be considered only in extreme circumstances.